cheneyyu/TraceFormer/README.md

 # TraceFormer

-Log1p VAE training for scRNA expression with explicit gene-list alignment.
+Variational autoencoder and transformer toolkit for single-cell RNA-seq data, covering log1p-normalized gene-level modeling and trajectory-aware expression forecasting with explicit gene-list alignment.

 ## Features
 - Load and concatenate multiple `.h5ad` files and normalize every matrix to 1e4 counts followed by `log1p` for model input.
 - Keep only the user-provided gene list; unseen genes are zero-filled to keep all AnnData objects aligned to the same size.
 - 256-dimensional latent VAE (with configurable hidden layers) tailored for raw log1p expression values.
+- Autoregressive transformer (`Traceformer`) that predicts next-step expression along cell trajectories using stemness annotations.
 - Two workflows: train from scratch or continue training on new AnnData collections using pretrained weights (online/continual learning).

 ## Quickstart: train from scratch